Hearing “Tsukiji, Tsukiji, Tsukiji, Tsukiji, Tsukiji” sounds like Jan Brady complaining about “Marcia, Marcia, Marcia.”

 Kinako is roasted soybean flour and a taste that goes back to my childhood of eating mochi aka choking hazard.

-Support Toyosu, but remember there’s also Ginza (you got to love them all, like kids even though you have a favorite child)
+Support Toyosu, but remember there is also Ginza (you got to love them all, like kids even though you have a favorite child, Like Macia Brady)

-Repeat after me, it’s all about Ginza, Ginza, Greg (not Greg Brady), and Ginza, especially if you’re okanemochi.
+Repeat after me, it’s all about Ginza, Ginza, and Ginza, especially if you’re okanemochi.

 Chef’s choice sushi lunch: 5,500-5,940円